-Our community needs a new (description of project), to (service provided) because (current status of infrastructure and program need/protection).
+Our community needs to (description of project), to (service provided) because (current status of infrastructure and program need/protection).
 This project aligns with our community goals/vision to (insert relevant goals).
-If we didn't complete this project, we would experience the following impacts (describe impacts, e.g. lost opportunity, people, assets, environment, financial)
+If we didn't purchase/renew this (vehicle or equipment), we would experience the following impacts (describe impacts, e.g. lost opportunity, people, assets, environment, financial)

 What are some of the potential Impacts on Other Infrastructure?
+For example, where there is a dependency on existing infrastructure such as a connection point for filling a water truck or disposing of sewage.
 Fill in this information in the box provided: